Aratashen: Metalwork

 In the Neolithic level IId of Aratashen, dated to the beginnings of the sixth millennium BCE, several fragments of copper ores (malachite and azurite) and 57 arsenical copper beads were discovered.
 Close to Aratashen, at Khatunark, one fragment of copper ore (malachite) has been discovered in a level dated to the first half of the sixth millennium BCE.
 This artefact, together with those found at Aratashen, suggest the nascent emergence of metallurgy in the Ararat region already during the Late Neolithic.

+Equally early metalwork has also been discovered in the excavations at Aruchlo in Georgia, and at Mentesh Tepe in the Tovuz district of modern-day Azerbaijan, and at several other sites in Southern Caucasus.

 At Aratashen and Khatunakh/Aknashen, there are similarities to the contemporary sites of Kultepe I, and Alikemek-Tepesi.
+Another prehistoric site that is close to Aratashen is Masis Blur.